Learn

 This story was first published in our Paying for College 101 Facebook community.
 It’s been edited for clarity and flow.
 The name of the member has been omitted to protect their privacy.

 If you’re the parent of a student with lower stats, and you’re wondering what options and merit you can expect, I hope my daughter’s experience encourages you and reduces your anxiety.
 Even though your student may not have the highest stats, they will get into college, they will likely get merit, and they will have good options!
-There are many low-GPA colleges that are happy to take students like ours.
+Many low-GPA colleges are happy to take students like ours.

 A Little Background